Chigozie Obioma

 The Fishermen, which was adapted into an award-winning stage play by Gbolahan Obisesan that played in the UK and South Africa between 2018-2019, is the Cain and Abel-esque story of a childhood in Nigeria, in the small town of Akure.
 About the debut, Michael Schaub said, “Engrossing.
 Obioma’s language is rich and hypnotic, and nearly every page is filled with an unexpected and perfectly rendered description.
 This is a dark and beautiful book by a writer with seemingly endless promise.”
 Dazzling and viscerally powerful, The Fishermen is an essential novel about Africa, seen through the prism of one family’s destiny.

-He is the James E. Ryan Associate Professor of English and Creative Writing at the University of Nebraska-Lincoln and divides his time between the US and Nigeria.
+Obioma was named one of Foreign Policy’s 100 Leading Global Thinkers of 2015 and is the Helen S. Lanier Professor of Creative Writing and English at the University of Georgia and the program director of the Oxbelly Fiction Writers retreat.
+He divides his time between the US and Nigeria.

 Short Bio